-GOAL: The purpose of this assessment is for you to demonstrate satisfactory performance based on the standards for practice at a graduate student level as measured using the Australian Nursing State (ANSAT) and completion of your allocated placement hours for this course.
-PRODUCT: Placement performance FORMAT: You will have a progressive assessment of practice which provides you with the opportunity to work with your factor reflect on your practice during the initial period of the PEP, review your progress against the criteria using the Addevelop a plan to support your successful completion of this PEP.
-Finalisation of assessment: The clinical facilitator/preceptor will use the ANSAT to finalise the assessment.
-You complete all the required hours and meet a satisfactory level of performance in all standards for practice.
-The suanness ANSAT will be submitted to the course coordinator for final judgement.
-Ultimate accountability for assessing sturble relation to clinical practice resides with the course coordinator and results and course grades are finalised through USC assessment policy and procedures.
-Please note: You will also receive ongoing feedback throughout your PEP as a formative and developmental process. you are not meeting satisfactory standards for practice at any point, learning processes will be implemented to guide a support you to satisfactorily meet each standard.
-Unsatisfactory performance which put patient/client safety at risk or practices that do not adhere with the NMBA Code of Conduct for nurses and/or ICN Code of Ethics may result in remo from your PEP at any time during the clinical placement and failure of the course.
-If a learning plan is required during your PEP, you must meet all the requirements and standards for practice at a satisfactory level to proceed to a final assessment.
+GOAL: The purpose of this assessment is for you to demonstrate satisfactory performance based on the NMBA Registered nurse standards for practice at a graduate student level as measured using the Australian Nursing Standards Assessment Tool (ANSAT) and completion of your allocated placement hours for this course.
+PRODUCT: Placement performance FORMAT: You will have a progressive assessment of practice which provides you with the opportunity to work with your facilitator to reflect on your practice during the initial period of the PEP, review your progress against the criteria using the ANSAT, and develop a plan to support your successful completion of this PEP. assessment.
+You need to r practice.
+The summative for assessing students in are finalised through the Please note: You will also receive ongoing feedback throughout your PEP as a formative and developmenta you are not meeting satisfactory standards for practice at any point, learning processes will be implemented support you to satisfactorily meet each standard.
+Unsatisfactory performance which put patient/client safety a practices that do not adhere with the NMBA Code of Conduct for nurses and/or ICN Code of Ethics may rest from your PEP at any time during the clinical placement and failure of the course.
+If a learning plan is required PEP, you must meet all the requirements and standards for practice at a satisfactory level to proceed to a fire assessment.
 CRITERIA: No. Learning Outcome assessed Satisfactory practice as measured against the NMBA Registered nurse standards for practice by achieving a level of 3 across all domains of the ANSAT.
 1 2 Satisfactory participation, interaction, and reflection in multidisciplinary work when planning and providing person-centred care 1 3 Evidence of adherence to Code of Conduct for Nurses and Code of Ethics for Nurses.
 2 4 Completion of allocated practice hours (320).
 3 GENERIC SKILLS: